cd-barratt/Life_on_the_edge.github.io/index.md

 We follow the frameworks of two main papers, [Razgour et al. 2018](https://onlinelibrary.wiley.com/doi/10.1111/1755-0998.12694) and [Razgour et al. 2019](https://www.pnas.org/doi/10.1073/pnas.1820663116), via a series of scripts and functions that have been generalised with flexible code to accomodate any species input data from any geographic region.
 The toolbox estimates four main metrics for each population/sampling locality:

-* EXPOSURE - the magnitude of predicted change at future climatic conditions (i.e. environmental dissimilarity + changes in habitat suitability using species distribution models)
+* **Exposure** - the magnitude of predicted change at future climatic conditions (i.e. environmental dissimilarity + changes in habitat suitability using species distribution models)
-* NEUTRAL SENSITIVITY - the neutral sensitivity of each individual/population to global change based on genomic data (i.e. lower heterozygosity = higher sensitivity)
+* **Neutral sensitivity** - the neutral sensitivity of each individual/population to global change based on genomic data (i.e. lower heterozygosity = higher neutral sensitivity)
-* ADAPTIVE SENSITIVITY - the adaptive sensitivity of each individual/population to global change based on genomic and environmental data (i.e. how locally adapted populations are)
+* **Adaptive sensitivity** - the adaptive sensitivity of each individual/population to global change based on genomic and environmental data (i.e. high genomic offset = higher adaptive sensitivity)
-* RANGE SHIFT POTENTIAL - the potential for populations to be able to move (i.e. based on current landscape connectivity)
+* **Landscape barriers** - the landscape connectivity resistance for populations to be able to move (i.e. based on current landscape connectivity)

 These four metrics are then assessed to calculate final POPULATION VULNERABILITY (see figures below for workflow and final output)